ths-community/podman/README.md

 ### CoreOS - put ignition file onto a webserver

-The CoreOS installtion procedure will need to find the ignition file in the network - on a webserver.
+The CoreOS installation procedure will need to find the ignition file in the network - on a webserver.
 This can be any webserver either in your local network or in the Internet.
 You may want to check with a browser that this file is delivered from an URL like:

 `https://anyserver.org/assets/config.ign`